 Families migrate to Australia from overseas for a myriad of reasons – employment, education, etc. Many migrant families have the same primary motivation to move to a new country – a better life for themselves and their children.
 However, one of the risks in migration is that more often than not, families have limited financial and emotional support from extended family members.

-Some Asian Australian families may follow a traditional household structure where the husband works outside the home and the wife stays home to look after children.
+Some foreign-born families may follow a traditional household structure where the husband works outside the home and the wife stays home to look after children.
 In some cases, the wife has limited English skills and may rely on the husband to manage their affairs (financial and non-financial).

 When families separate within that structure, the wife may find it difficult to obtain employment and remain the primary carer of the children.
 Many consider returning to their country of origin.

 A primary motivation for foreign-born parents to return to their country of origin is often having very little or no family support locally.
 Relocating allows them to return home or be closer to family members.
 There may also be an opportunity to gain meaningful employment (which tends to be particularly relevant for the parent who has limited English skills or non-recognised qualifications) and a chance for the child to strengthen their cultural heritage.